gipcompany/h/README.md

 tech/apache.md   tech/has       tech/ruby_literals.md   tech/subdir/
 ```

-The problem is that each completed file has its parent directory name, right?
+The problem is that each completed file has its parent directory name(`tech`), right?
 I don't want it.

 ## Expectation